 |In 4th quarter||Considered by review only.||Considered by review only.|

-*The requirements summarized in the above table are for Texas high school students on the recommended or distinguished high school plan.
+*The requirements summarized in the above table are for Texas high school students on the UAS recommended, UAS distinguished, HB5 Distinguished Achievement, or HB5 Foundations with Endorsement(s) high school plan.
 Graduates of a non-accredited high school, home-schooled students and students who earned the GED must meet the requirements listed in the SHSU Undergraduate Catalog.

-Visit our financial aid website to learn how to complete the FAFSA and to complete the Scholar X Scholarship Application.
-You must be accepted to SHSU in order to complete a ScholarX application.
+Visit our financial aid website to learn how to complete the FAFSA and to complete the Scholarship4Kats Application.
+You must be accepted to SHSU in order to complete a Scholarship4Kats application.
 Most scholarships available to fall applicants have an application deadline of February 1.